What Is Math Talk?

 Creating a Math Talk Community of Learners

-In order for math talk to be successful, students must understand how to collaborate fairly and hold a respectful exchange of ideas.
+In order for mathematical talk to be successful, students must understand how to collaborate fairly and hold a respectful exchange of ideas.
 Before implementing math talk in the classroom, brainstorm a list of classroom norms for how community members will participate and behave during the discussion.
 (See the picture below for an example of some of the norms you may want to include.)

 Before the Discussion

-- Choose a Problem: This depends on your goal.
+This depends on your goal.
 If you want to highlight a variety of strategies that can be used to solve a problem, then choose a problem with multiple solution strategies.
 If you are examining why one solution is correct over another, then choose a problem where students frequently make missteps in their solution strategy.
 Use my Back to School Math Problem Solving Pack to get you started!
 You can find it in my TpT store.

-- Anticipate Student Responses: In order to create the best discussion opportunities, think about how students may respond to a particular problem, and create a plan to address any misconceptions that may develop.
+In order to create the best discussion opportunities, think about how students may respond to a particular problem, and create a plan to address any misconceptions that may develop.
 In addition, if there is an obscure solution that you think may be missed, then plant the seed with a student group or be prepared to introduce the strategy yourself.
 For example, you can say, “When I looked at this problem, I thought that I could solve the problem like this (show the strategy).
 How does this strategy compare to the others we used today?”

 During the Discussion

-- Monitor Student Responses: During this time observe the interactions of the groups and make notes about their solution strategies.
+During this time observe the interactions of the groups and make notes about their solution strategies.
 Also, note any observed areas of concern to address at a later time.

-- Select Students to Present: Based on your observations, determine which solution strategies to highlight that will best help you accomplish your goal.
+Based on your observations, determine which solution strategies to highlight that will best help you accomplish your goal.
 For example, if you want to emphasize a variety of strategies to solve a particular problem, select solutions that vary from one another.

-- Sequence Student Responses: Order the presentation of the solution strategies in a manner that will allow you to maximize the students’ learning experience.
+Order the presentation of the solution strategies in a manner that will allow you to maximize the students’ learning experience.
 For example, beginning with the most widely used strategy and then moving to the more abstract strategies may draw students’ attention to new methods.
 Similarly, beginning with the more concrete strategies will give students the opportunity to move from a more concrete to an abstract understanding.

-- The “Open-Ended Questions” chart above has a great list of questions both you and the students can use during math talk to make connections and analyze solution strategies.
+The “Open-Ended Questions” chart above has a great list of questions both you and the students can use during math talk to make connections and analyze solution strategies.
 Find the download for my Open-Ended Questions for Accountable Math Talk in my TpT store.

-- Use the “Math Talk Moves” poster above to teach students how to make connections and respond to others during math talk.
-The poster describes moves made by the student.
-The teacher should teach these moves and encourage their use during discussion.
-You may even want to have a “Move of the Day/Week” to highlight ways to connect student ideas.
-Additionally, you may want to include these in the students’ math notebooks or tape a copy to their desks to refer to during the discussion.
 Please note: Several resources describe “Turn and Talk” as a math talk move.
 Because I chose to focus my poster on student moves, I did not include it; however, it is a useful move to use during math talk so that students have another participant to share ideas with during large class discussions.
 From that point, they can choose a student move to keep the conversation going or choose one move for a class-wide share-out.
 To get your own copy of my Math Talk Moves poster, please visit my TpT store.

-- Participation is key!
+Participation is key!
 Sometimes it’s hard to get all students to participate because they’re afraid to take risks.
 One of the ways you can get your more reluctant students to take part in the conversation is through the use of hand signals, such as teaching students to use the American Sign Language symbol for Y (see picture below) to indicate that they agree with someone else’s thinking.
 Once reluctant students see that they’re not alone, they may be willing to participate more.

 After the Discussion